 Record compression

-By default, BigQuery Connector for SAP improves replication performance by compressing the records that it sends to BigQuery.
+For streaming data replication, by default, BigQuery Connector for SAP improves replication performance by compressing the records that it sends to BigQuery.
+From version 2.8 and later of BigQuery Connector for SAP, the record compression option is available at the table level and as well as the field level.

-When record compression is enabled, which is the default,
+When record compression is enabled at table level, which is the default setting,

-BigQuery Connector for SAP omits fields that are empty in the source record
+BigQuery Connector for SAP omits all fields that are empty in the source record

 from the records that are sent to BigQuery.
 When the record